mpSchrader/gym-sokoban/README.md

 Please note that the larger rooms might take some time to be created, especially on a laptop.

 ### 2.6 Variations
 Besides the regular game of Sokoban, this repository implements or will implement variations, which might make the game easier or more complicated.
+Except noted differently the variations do not implement a Tiny-World version.

 | Variation | Summary | Expected Difficulty | Example | Status | Details |
 | ---       | :---:   | :---:               | :---:   | :---: | :---: |